CKNW: Corus ownership

-CKNW lost the BC Lions CFL broadcast rights to Team 1040 in 2004.
+CKNW lost broadcast rights for the BC Lions of the Canadian Football League to Team 1040 in 2004.
 The station had broadcast the games continuously since 1985.
 In 2006, CKNW lost the rights to broadcast Vancouver Canucks games to Team 1040 as well after broadcasting every one of the club's games since their inaugural NHL season in 1970.
 The loss of the Canucks games may have resulted in the station losing nearly a third of their cumulative audience in the Fall ratings of 2006.

-In November 2015, CKNW was added to sister station CFMI-FM HD2 sub-channel to HD Radio service, becoming the first AM station in Vancouver and British Columbia to do so.
+In November 2015, CKNW's programming was added to sister station 101.1 CFMI-FM's HD Radio digital subchannel.
+It become the first AM station in British Columbia to broadcast on an HD subchannel.

-Lineup

-Morning and afternoon show hosts include Simi Sara (Mornings With Simi), Mike Smyth (The Mike Smyth Show), Jas Johal (The Jas Johal Show), Jill Bennett (The Jill Bennett Show), and Ben O’Hara-Byrne in the evening.
-All of these programs follow a similar format and broadcast strictly on CKNW except for the O’Hara-Byrne program which is heard on various stations across Canada.

-CKNW/Global news department produces newscasts every hour, with more frequent updates during the day.